GoraNetwork/doc/app_specific_oracle.rst

    :align: left
    :alt: Gora ASO architecture and workflow diagram

-Gora's app-specific oracle relies on two key mechanisms: an ASO smart contract and an *executor* oracle.
+Gora's app-specific oracles rely on two key mechanisms: an ASO smart contract and an *executor* oracle.
 ASO smart contract contains oracle program and custom configuration required by customer for their specific use case.
-An executor oracle is a generic and complete oracle engine that implements fundamental oracle functionality such as distributed node management and consensus verification.
+An executor oracle is a generic and complete oracle engine that implements fundamental oracle functionality using a distributed node network and consensus verification.
 They work together to serve web3 application requests as follows:

-* An application smart contract makes a request for an oracle value.
-It calls the ASO smart contract, providing request parameters (if any) and expects a call back with a response.
+#.
+An application smart contract makes a request for an oracle value by calling
+   the ASO smart contract.
+It provides request parameters (if any) and expects a call back with a response.

-* ASO smart contract combines received parameters with its configuration settings and oracle program, making a request to the executor oracle.
+#.
+ASO smart contract combines received parameters with its configuration
+   settings, its oracle program and makes a request to the executor oracle.

-* Request to the executor oracle is picked up by decentralized network of nodes.
+#.
+Request to the executor oracle is picked up by decentralized network of nodes.
    Each online node runs the oracle program provided by the ASO smart contract.
-  The program queries online data sources, processes received data, performs other programmed operations as needed to produce an oracle value.
+   The program queries online data sources, processes received data and performs other programmed operations as needed to produce an oracle value.

-* The produced value is submitted by each node to the executor smart contract for a proof-of-stake consensus verification.
+#.
+The produced value is submitted by each node to the executor smart contract
+   for a proof-of-stake consensus verification.
 Upon reaching the configured threshold, the executor contract calls back ASO smart contract with the response.
 The ASO smart contract forwards the response to the application smart contract.

 Gora provides common shared executors on a number of popular public blockchain networks.
 ASO customers just starting out are advised to use these.
 When data